Parental Addiction and Child Custody

 In many instances, custody might include a combination of these scenarios.
 One parent might maintain sole physical custody, but legal custody may be ruled to be a joint effort, for instance.

-It is possible for a mother or father to lose custody of their child or children due to substance abuse.
-Parental substance use can affect a child’s academic, social, and family functioning, as well as the child’s safety and well-being, too.1 In child custody cases, the judge determines what is in the best interest of the child.2 Drug courts get involved when substance abuse hinders a parent or guardian’s ability to care for a child or when the parent poses a danger to the child.6
+It is possible for a mother or father to lose custody of their child or children due to substance misuse and addiction.
+Parental substance use can affect a child’s academic, social, and family functioning, as well as the child’s safety and well-being, too.1 In child custody cases, the judge determines what is in the best interest of the child.2 Drug courts get involved when substance use hinders a parent or guardian’s ability to care for a child or when the parent poses a danger to the child.6

-Substance abuse from a welfare position is defined as a pattern of substance use that results in at least 1 of 4 consequences in the last 12 months, which may include: 8
+Substance misuse from a welfare position is defined as a pattern of substance use that results in at least 1 of 4 consequences in the last 12 months, which may include: 8

 - Failure to fulfill parental, work, home, or school obligations.